whuang58/whuang58.github.io/index.md

 <div class="about-grid" markdown="1">
 <div class="about-copy" markdown="1">

-I am a fourth-year PhD student in the Department of Mathematics at Brown University.
+I am a fifth-year PhD student in the Department of Mathematics at Brown University.
 My advisor is [Benoît Pausader](https://www.math.brown.edu/bpausade/).

 I completed my undergraduate studies at the University of Science and Technology of China (USTC).
 You can find my CV [here](CV_hwr.pdf).

 I am interested in analysis and partial differential equations.
 My current research focuses on nonlinear dispersive PDEs and kinetic equations, especially long-time behavior and stability problems.

+I am currently seeking a postdoctoral position beginning in Fall 2027.

 **Contact:** wenrui_huangAtbrownDotedu